 Podcast Markup for SEO

-The change benefits podcasts marketers looking for more search engine exposure.
+The change benefits podcast marketers looking for more search engine exposure.
 To properly SEO your podcast, you’ll need to utilize podcast markup.
-Google recommends using author, category, description, image, and explicit tags to describe your podcast.
-You can find everything you need right here.
+Google recommends using the author, category, description, image, and explicit tags to describe your podcast.